 Also aptly known as “mixed woods,” this is a transition zone between the lowland conifer and the northern hardwood environments.
 Here you’ll encounter red spruce, balsam fir, eastern hemlock, red maple, and yellow birch.
 Eastern white pine may be seen sporadically.

 These areas are home to balsam fir and red spruce.
 Scattered white pine and paper birch are frequently found here.
-These species of trees like low ridges and knolls surrounding lakes, streams, swamps, and bogs.
+These species of trees like low ridges and knolls surround lakes, streams, swamps, and bogs.

-Black spruce and tamarack thrive on the acid-peat soils or floating mats near bogs.
+Black spruce and tamarack thrive on acid-peat soils or floating mats near bogs.
 Northern white cedar may grow in small copses and red spruce and white pine are commonly found on slightly elevated swampy areas.
 Speckled alder also occasionally grows in these locations.

-Here’s a short list to the most common trees you’re likely to see in the mountains.
+Here’s a short list of the most common trees you’re likely to see in the mountains.
 If you’re a serious botanist, you can also be on the lookout for everything from pignut hickory to the 13 different types of hawthorn trees.